Dear Dr. K,

 Dear Caught in Cycles of Blame,

-I would say that there are families where the culture is to be verbally insulting in jovial ways with each other.
+I would say that there are families where the culture is to verbally insult each other in jovial ways.
 That is just how they relate.
-Often I see this in Italian homes.
+Often, I see this in Italian homes.
 No one would think to be insulted by anyone else’s comment.
-It’s foul play, and it hurts the insulters feelings if the insulted takes the comment personally and becomes upset.
+It’s foul play, and it hurts the insulter’s feelings if the insulted takes the comment personally and becomes upset.

 It also sometimes happens with volatile couples, one of three types of couples that Gottman describes as functional.

-In these homes there are a lot of fights, but both people in the marriage really enjoy a good debate.
-They can fight about whether you should pass the salt and pepper when somebody says “pass the salt,” and get really heated about it.
-Three minutes later they’re laughing together at something else.
-They aren’t contemptuous with each other, but we see more criticism, effectiveness, and stonewalling in these relationships.
+In these homes, there are a lot of fights, but both people in the marriage enjoy a good debate.
+They can debate whether you should pass the salt and pepper when somebody says “pass the salt,” and get heated about it.
+Three minutes later, they’re laughing together at something else.
+They aren’t contemptuous of each other, but we see more criticism, effectiveness, and stonewalling in these relationships.
 We also see five times the amount (minimum) of joyous times, compliments, and expressions of fondness and admiration.
 They may both be from the homes that I described earlier.

-That’s all fine and good when all agree upon the rules.
-The problem comes when one practices, a different fighting style than the other.
+That’s all fine and good when everyone agrees on the rules.
+The problem comes when one person practices a different fighting style than the other.

-I would say that it is the norm for one person in a couple to say “this is the way my family has done it, so this is the way that I want to do it.”
+It is the norm for one person in a couple to say, “This is the way my family has done it, so this is the way that I want to do it.”

 The challenge for every marriage is to construct a new culture that is unique to themselves.
-This can only be done collaboratively where each person gets a say about how they want things to be done.
+This can only be done collaboratively, where each person gets a say about how they want things done.

-When the subject is brought up, one or both feel insulted, confronted, or just plain angry that a partner suggests that something should be done a different way.
-Gottman research points out of all the problems couples have, 69% of them are problems like this.
+When the subject is brought up, one or both may feel insulted, confronted, or just plain angry that a partner suggests that something should be done differently.
+Gottman research shows that of all the problems couples have, 69% are problems like this.

 The difference between a happy and unhappy couple is not that the happy couple has fewer than 69% perpetual problems or that somehow they have fewer problems than other couples.